awsdocs/amazon-pinpoint-user-guide/doc-source/message-templates-creating-voice.md

 1. Choose **Play message** to test how the message will sound when it's delivered to recipients\.
 Adjust the content and settings until the template has the design that you want\.

 1. \(Optional\) If you added personalized content to the template by using message variables, specify a default value for each variable\.
 If you do this, Amazon Pinpoint replaces the variable with the value that you specify, if a corresponding value doesn't exist for a recipient\.
+Although this step is optional, we recommend that you do this for each variable in the template\.

    To specify default values for variables, expand the **Default personalization values** section\.
 Then enter the default value that you want to use for each variable\.
 If you don't specify a default value and a value doesn't exist for a recipient, Amazon Pinpoint omits all text for the variable when it sends a message to that recipient\.